jopareja/Blockbuster/README.md

 This is an app that shows you the most popular movies from TheMovieDatabaseApi.
 I am a nostalgic person so I've decided to make a tribute to Blockbuster, the movie rental chain.

-I have not implemented pagination yet, so at the moment, you will only be able to fetch the first page.

-MVVM pattern and Clean Architecture is used for this project.
+MVVM and Clean Architecture are used for this project.

-Retrofit and Moshi are used to communicate with TheMovieDatabaseApi.
+Retrofit and Gson are used to communicate with TheMovieDatabaseApi.

-Glide library is used to load Images, and ListAdapter is used as RecyclerView.
+Glide library is used to load Images, and  Dependencies were injected with HILT-Dagger

 ## Overview
 ![BlockbusterREADME](https://user-images.githubusercontent.com/97983772/171907954-e27785a7-5f6d-4075-8667-08e326f938f6.png)